zimmski/tirion/clients/c-client/README.md

 ## How do I use Tirion in my C application?

-To use the Tirion C client library just copy [tirion.c](/clients/c-client/tirion.c) and [tirion.h](/clients/c-client/tirion.h) into your project and include tirion.h in your source code.
+To use the Tirion C client library include the tirion.h header file in your source code and the tirion library file in your build.
+Both can be found in the precompiled binary archive.
+Otherwise you can just copy [tirion.c](/clients/c-client/tirion.c) and [tirion.h](/clients/c-client/tirion.h) into your project and include tirion.h in your source code.

 After that, you have to instantiate a client object with the function <code>tirionNew(const char *socket, bool verbose)</code>.
 The socket is needed for the client <-> agent communication.
 The verbose parameter states whether the library should print verbose output or not.